Skip to main content

 Major Trails And Attractions

 The park is primarily accessed for mountaineering and high-altitude trekking.
-The approach to Tupungato (6,570 m), one of Chile's highest peaks, passes through the park via the Valle de los Tupungatos, requiring 4–5 days of high-altitude camping.
-The ascent of Cerro Marmolejo (6,108 m) is considered one of the more accessible 6,000 m peaks in South America and is popular with experienced Andean mountaineers.
-The Valle del Yeso, containing the Yeso Reservoir and surrounded by dramatic Andean scarps, provides accessible day-hiking scenery at approximately 2,400 m.
+The approach to Tupungato (6,570 m), one of Chile's highest peaks, passes through the park and requires 4–5 days of high-altitude camping.
+[1] The ascent of Cerro Marmolejo (6,108 m) is considered one of the more accessible 6,000 m peaks in South America and is popular with experienced Andean mountaineers.
+[2] The Valle del Yeso, containing the Yeso Reservoir and surrounded by dramatic Andean scarps, provides accessible day-hiking scenery at approximately 2,400 m.
 The Laguna del Yeso, a turquoise glacial lake, is a popular photography destination in summer.
-Glacier observation hikes guided by CONAF rangers are available at accessible glacial tongues.
 The area is also used for ski mountaineering in winter.

 Visitor Facilities And Travel

-The park is within 80 km of Santiago's city centre, making it one of the most accessible Andean parks in South America for a major urban population.
-The principal access road follows Route G-25 (Cajón del Maipo) through the Maipo Canyon to the park's lower entry zones near San José de Maipo and the Yeso Valley.
+The park is within approximately 60 km of Santiago's city centre, making it one of the most accessible Andean parks in South America for a major urban population.
+[1] The principal access road follows Route G-25 (Cajón del Maipo) through the Maipo Canyon to the park's lower entry zones near San José de Maipo and the Yeso Valley.
 No public transport serves the interior; a private vehicle or organised tour is required for most park sectors.
 CONAF ranger stations operate at key access points and require visitor registration.
-Camping is permitted at designated sites within the high-altitude zones; no formal campground infrastructure existed at the time of park establishment, with development ongoing.
-The nearest full services—accommodation, restaurants, petrol—are in San José de Maipo (approximately 50 km from Santiago).
-Altitude acclimatisation is recommended before overnight excursions.
+At the time of establishment in 2023, no formal campground infrastructure existed within the park, with development ongoing.
+The nearest full services — accommodation, restaurants, petrol — are in San José de Maipo (approximately 50 km from Santiago).
+Altitude acclimatisation is recommended before overnight excursions, as the park begins at 3,600 m elevation.

 Conservation And Sustainability

 The park's primary conservation imperative is the protection of glacial mass against the combined pressures of climate change and extractive activities.
 Mining concessions within and adjacent to the park boundaries remain a contested issue; several copper and gold exploration projects overlap with glacially sensitive areas, and mining-related dust deposition on glacier surfaces accelerates melt by reducing albedo.
 The 2022 Chilean Glacier Protection Law provides legal frameworks restricting activities within glacial buffer zones.
-CONAF and the DGA conduct annual glaciological monitoring, measuring mass balance, area, and meltwater discharge.
-A citizen science program involving Santiago universities engages graduate students in fieldwork.
-The park also safeguards peatland (bofedal) carbon stocks, which are highly sensitive to trampling and livestock pressure from adjacent rural communities.
+CONAF and the Dirección General de Aguas (DGA) conduct annual glaciological monitoring, measuring mass balance, area, and meltwater discharge of the park's 368 glaciers across 20,850 hectares of glacial coverage.
+[1] The park also safeguards peatland (bofedal) carbon stocks, which are highly sensitive to trampling and livestock pressure.
 Water security for Santiago underpins strong political and public support for the park's continued protection.

 Visitor Ratings